JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-plugin-releases.md

 </td>
 <td>

-* Fixed the perfomance problem with the iOS application debug on 2021.2 and 2021.3 Android Studios.
+* Fixed the performance problem with the iOS application debug on Android Studio 2021.2 and 2021.3.

 </td>
 <td>